kettek/node-app-desktop-settings/README.md

 ````

 #### config.settings
-This property is the object that is saved on program exit.
+This property is the object that is saved on a call to `save()` or program exit.
+If `options.saveOn` is set to an empty array, this will not automatically by saved.

 #### config.appData
 This property returns: